rithuelan/Responsive-Form/README.md

 ## 📌 Usage Notes

 - This project is for **learning/demo purposes**.
-- Since it uses `localStorage`, submitted data is **browser-specific** and will not be shared across devic
+- Since it uses `localStorage`, submitted data is **browser-specific** and will not be shared across device.